Fedma123/eth-royalty/README.md

 Before executing the command above make sure to *cd* into the *compiled_contracts* directory in order to easily load the contract scripts.

-When we initialize our local blockchain, we start with some accounts with an arbitrary amount of ether preallocated.
-We chose three of them for this example.
+When we initialize our local blockchain with this project's scripts, we start with some accounts with an arbitrary amount of ether preallocated.
+We choose three of them for this example.
 Aldo will be the miner (*coinbase*); Carlo has already deployed a Royalty contract, and Bacco wishes to purchase Carlo's royalty.

 	> Aldo = eth.accounts[0]
 	"0x5dfe021f45f00ae83b0aa963be44a1310a782fcc"